 The performance area located under the tent must be a minimum of 26 feet wide, by 12 feet deep.
 This, in addition to a 6-foot distance between the band and dance floor.

 * Our artists & personnel reserve the right to wear a mask.
 Such masks will be sleek, or festive in style (not surgical masks).
-We hope to reduce the use of masks over time, and our singers can not use them while singing.
-But again, we need to respect the discretion of our artists.

 * We will provide a designated wireless microphone for toasts/ speeches.
 We will sanitize this microphone after each use.

 * We request that you forward the final balance before the event to avoid unnecessary on-site interaction.

 Some of the above may not sound ideal.
 But we are already performing successful events with these measures in place.
 And of course, we also have options for cost-free rescheduling to available 2021 dates, when we hope such measures will no longer be necessary.
 Or, we can offer smaller ensembles so long as the event takes place in an out-door tented environment.

 As for our November, and December events v.s. whether these safety measures will apply, this is a decision we’ll make ASAP.
 Like everyone else, we are taking things day by day, week by week.